 Get your food handler training and meet Florida requirements with this course.

-Are Artificial Sweeteners Healthy, In General?
+Are Artificial Sweeteners Healthy for You?

 Whether or not something is "healthy" can be a complicated and relative thing.
 Most food additives are healthy in some ways (to keep food from spoiling, for example) and not healthy in others.
 Historically, we've learned it can take time to discover how a substance will help or harm your health.